tomarraj008/NeurIPS2018Notes/README.md

     - Unbiasing of the dataset while keeping the general trend (softening the dataset).
     - Questions are perhaps less human-like, but usually more objective (if reasoning can be done).
 - **MAC (Memory, Attention, and Composition) Networks**
-    - Decomposes a problem into a sequence of explicit reasoning steps!
+    - Decomposes a problem into a sequence of explicit reasoning steps.
         - Control state: reasoning operation as attention-based average of a query
         - Memory: retrieved information as attention-based average of the knowledge base (image)
     - The MAC network is a sequence of the 2-component MAC cells